Family Ecotourism in Costa Rica

 Story by Katie Fawcett

-Summer 1999.
-We were thinking ahead to spring break 2000.
+It was summer.
+We were thinking ahead to the following spring break.
 My son Dylan wanted to go to the rainforest.
 He dreamt of monkeys and cavorting in the treetops with creatures who spend their entire lives never touching the ground.
 I was hesitant at first, but after adding my own visions of being awakened by exotic bird song and rocked to sleep by the night rains, I was sold on the idea.

 There was only one problem: My husband Michaels idea of a rustic retreat in the wild is a cottage at the Greenbrier and a few days of fishing in some quasi-isolated trout stream: a package deal with gourmet meals and air conditioning.